raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 * Boot the CM4 with a blank SSD connected to the PCIe slot
 * Use [piclone](https://github.com/raspberrypi-ui/piclone) to copy the image to the NVMe disk.
 When using `piclone` choose the option to use "New Partition ids".
-* Update the software on the NVMe disk with the latest pre-release version using [rpi-update](../../../raspbian/applications/rpi-update.md):
+* Update the firmware and kernel on the NVMe disk with the latest pre-release versions using [rpi-update](../../../raspbian/applications/rpi-update.md):
 ```
 mkdir mnt
 mkdir mnt/fat32